Residential Energy Efficiency Assessments

 An Energy Rating, or an Energy Efficiency Assessment, is kind of like the Energy Star Rating on your fridge, only it’s for your house.
 We assess how much energy is used to cool & heat your house to keep it comfortable all year long.
 We can perform several types of assessments such as a Star Rating (a full thermal calculation), a Deemed-to-

 It’s a requirement of the National Construction Code that all new buildings and extensions are energy efficient.
 If you’re building a new house, town house, apartment complex or if you’re planning an extension of your current home, then you’ll need a certificate that says it complies with the Code.

 The exact process depends on the type of assessment.
-For a Star Rating we run your house though a computer simulation that calculates the temperature of the air in every room of the entire house for every hour of every day for an entire year.
+For most houses we do a Star Rating.
+For this assessment, we run your house though a computer simulation that calculates the temperature of the air in every room of the entire house for every hour of every day for an entire year.
 This tells you exactly which rooms will get hotter or colder than others and, if necessary, pinpoints any problem areas that need fixing.
-We normally use BERS Pro for house star ratings.
+We normally use the program BERS Pro for residential star ratings.

-A Deemed-to-Satisfy (DTS) assessment involves checking that every individual aspect of the building meets the minimum requirements.
-This type of assessment is normally cheaper for us to perform but will result in a more expensive building, as there is no option to trade between areas (for example, great insulation won’t offset cheaper glass).
+A Deemed-to-Satisfy (DTS) assessment involves checking that every individual aspect of the building meets the minimum required performance level.
+This type of assessment is normally cheaper for us to perform but will result in a more expensive building, as there is no option to trade between areas (for example, having great insulation won’t let you use cheaper glass).
 To lower your total project costs, we normally only perform a DTS assessment in certain circumstances (for instance, if you have a complying Outdoor Living Area with a Ceiling Fan).

 A Reference Building assessment is a combination of the above two methods, where we compare your building’s simulated thermal performance to the thermal performance of a custom-